katygrahamm/katygrahamm/README.md

 ### :woman_technologist: About Me:

-I am a Web Developer from the U.S., more specifically North Carolina.
+I am a Web Developer in the U.S., more specifically North Carolina.

 - :zap: I’m working as a developer; contributing to frontend and backend web applications.